The Fascinating History of the Audi Logo Design

 - Brands from 3 other car makers – DKW, Wanderer and Audi

-- The amalgamation aimed to refine excessive competition between brands and improve economies of scale with shared design and production resources.
+- The amalgamation aimed to reduce excessive competition among brands and to improve economies of scale through shared design and production resources.

 Wanderer was established in 1911, setting its roots in the automotive industry early on.
-On the other hand, DKW started in 1916 as a company focused on manufacturing steam engines.
-It wasn't until 1928 that DKW transitioned into producing automobiles.
+On the other hand, DKW was founded in 1916 as a manufacturer of steam engines.
+It wasn’t until 1928 that DKW transitioned into producing automobiles.

 The stage was now set for creating the legendary four-ring logo that would one day become synonymous with Audi.